ncatlab/nlab-content/pages/6/4/8/0/846/content.md

 The objects of the _augmented_ [[simplex category]] $\Delta_a$ can be identified with finite sets of cardinality $0$, $1$, $2$ ....
 The operation of addition of natural numbers extends to the structure of a [[monoidal category]] on $\Delta_a$:

-Using the ordinary notation for the objects of the simplex category this product acts as
+Using the ordinary notation for the objects of the simplex category, this product acts as

 $$
   \otimes_{join}: \Delta_a \times \Delta_a \to \Delta_a